ZacharyVernec/Recipes/roasted-cauliflower-rigatoni.md

 - 4| portions of rigatoni *consult package*
 - 1/4| cups of fresh flat-leaf parsley *roughly chopped, possibly more* #TODO quantify for ease of buying
 - 1/2| lemon
-- olive oil #TODO quantify
+- 5| tablespoons olive oil
 - salt and pepper
 - parmesan *grated, to serve*